 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the Library, liabilities exceeded assets by \$1,569,374 at the close of the most recent fiscal year.
+In the case of the Library, liabilities exceeded assets by \$2,282,874 at the close of the most recent fiscal year.

-The largest portion of the Library's total assets is capital assets (50.1%).
+At the close of FY2017, the largest portion of the Library's total assets was cash and investments (52.1%).
+The next largest portion of the Library's total assets is capital assets (44.7%).
 The Library uses these capital assets to provide services to the citizens.
 Consequently, these assets are not available for future spending.
 The Library does not hold any long-term debt other than vacation payable.
 Unrestricted net position may be used to meet the Library's ongoing obligations to the citizens and creditors.